Skip to content

 The Words I Never Use

 Every brand has a voice document.
-Most of them are about what to say.
+Most are about what to say.
 Mine is mostly about what not to say.

 Instead: Carry.
 Thought.
 Sit with.
 Curious.
 Thread.
 Collection.
 Quiet.
 Notice.
 Pause.

 The words you choose tell people who you are.
-And who I am is this: a person who built a quiet app that respects your time, your intelligence, and your ability to decide for yourself what’s worth holding onto.
+I’m a person who built a quiet app that respects your time, your intelligence, and your ability to decide for yourself what’s worth holding onto.
 I don’t coach you.
 I don’t motivate you.
 I don’t track your progress toward some externally defined goal.

 I hand you a thought.
 You decide what to do with it.
 That’s the whole relationship.